jpedro/jpedro.github.io/thoughts.md

 All external stimuli are sounds.

 Just think.
-In total darkness, floating in that warm sensory-deprived amniotic universe.
+In total darkness, floating in that dark, warm sensory-deprived amniotic universe.
 It has be the ultimate ASMR experience.

 ## Undersold